 We were joined at the session by some amazing musicians including Cathy Jordan of Dervish and Seanan Brennan of Kila.
 You, know, no pressure!…Luckily, it was a small session and everyone was very gracious allowing me to start tunes.
 There wasn’t one I could stump them on, but then again, I am in Ireland.

 Below is a taste of what took place last night.
 This is a tune called Glen Road to Carrick.
-Paddy Glackin once said: “There’s everything to learn about music in that tune.”
+Paddy Glackin once said: “There’s everything to learn about Irish music in that tune.”
 Have a listen and you’ll see: